gbabichev/Screen-Snip/README.md

 ### Features
 - Take screenshots!
   - With a global hotkey even when the app is in the background.
+- Multi monitor support.
+- Retina display ready.
 - Open Images for editing.
   - Native "Open With" integration in Finder.
 - Copy to Clipboard / Save / Save As.
+- Pinch to zoom / Double tap to zoom / cmd + scroll wheel to zoom.
+- Snip Gallery to view snips by date.
+- Liquid Glass first design.
+- Privacy focused - no network access or data collection - your snips are purely yours.

 ### Tools